There was a problem loading the comments.

 Packagizer predefined rule: Adopt folder structure

-If enabled, JDownloader will automatically adjust the download path when crawling files/folders from supported cloud folder services such as Google Drive or, mega.nz or mediafire.com.
+If enabled, JDownloader will automatically adjust the download path when crawling files/folders from supported cloud folder services such as Google Drive or, mega.nz or mediafire.com to match the server side paths.

-However there are some things to keep in mind in order to make this feature work properly.
+There are some things to keep in mind in order to ensure that this feature works properly.

 What you have to do also depends on whether you're adding links to a "normal" JDownloader installation with GUI or via myjdownloader/myjd browser extension.